 |Share the folder||✔|

-1 Editing transformations does not have any impact on the original asset, but any new transformations that are generated are counted in the account's monthly transformations counts.
+- Editing transformations does not have any impact on the original asset, but any new transformations that are generated are counted against your monthly transformation quota.

-2 Search results will include only assets where the user has at least Can view permissions
+- Search results will include only assets where the user has at least Can view permissions.

 When planning your folder sharing strategy, consider the following:

-- Users in the Media Library users role with Can manage permissions for a folder can share that folder and its sub-folders.
+- Users that have the Media Library user role with Can manage permissions for a folder can share that folder and its sub-folders.
 Users with lower level permissions cannot share a folder.

-- Only a user in one of the above categories can see which user groups a folder is shared with, and how many users are in each of those groups.
+- Only a user with the share permissions mentioned above can see which user groups a folder is shared with, and how many users are in each of those groups.

-- Users in the Media Library users role with Can manage permissions for a folder can share that folder and its sub-folders.
+- Users that have the Media Library user role with Can manage permissions for a folder can share that folder and its sub-folders.
 Users with lower level permissions cannot share a folder.